Gregg Popovich, the NBA's all-time wins leader, steps down as San Antonio Spurs head coach after 29 seasons

 "While my love and passion for this game remain, I've decided it's time to step away as head coach," Popovich said.
 "I'm forever grateful to the wonderful players, coaches, staff and fans who allowed me to serve them as the Spurs head coach and am excited for the opportunity to continue to support the organization, community and city that are so meaningful to me."

-During his tenure as head coach, the 76-year-old coach led the team to five NBA championships, became the league's all-time wins leader and earned an induction into the Basketball Hall of Fame.
+During his tenure as head coach, Popovich, 76, led the team to five NBA championships, became the league's all-time wins leader and earned an induction into the Basketball Hall of Fame.

-"Coach Pop's extraordinary impact on our family, San Antonio, the Spurs and the game of basketball is profound," said Spurs managing partner Peter J. Holt, in a statement.
+"Coach Pop's extraordinary impact on our family, San Antonio, the Spurs and the game of basketball is profound," Spurs managing partner Peter J. Holt said in a statement.
 "His accolades and awards don't do justice to the impact he has had on so many people.
 He is truly one-of-one as a person, leader and coach."

 Popovich missed all but five games this season after having a stroke at the team's arena on Nov.
-2. He has not spoken publicly since, though had addressed his team at least once and released a statement in late March saying that he hoped to return to coaching.
+2, 2024.
+He has not spoken publicly since, though he had addressed his team at least once and released a statement in late March saying he hoped to return to coaching.

-In his role as general manager of the Spurs, Popovich made the move to fire coach Bob Hill and promote himself into that job on Dec.
+In his role as general manager of the Spurs, Popovich made the move to fire coach Bob Hill and promote himself to that job on Dec.
 10, 1996.

 "A change in direction was necessary," Popovich said that day.